BlockDevsUnited/l-earn/lessons/English/Lesson3: Devcash Bounty Platform.md

 During this lesson we will learn about the platform, why it exists, and use it to complete bounties.

-Make sure you cover the entire lesson including the links
+Be sure to study the entire lesson including material in the links.

 ## Theory